 Why F-1 Students?

-Some F-1 students may hold Optional Practical Training work permission that is limited to no more than one year.
+Many F-1 students hold post-graduation Optional Practical Training work permission that is limited to no more than one year.
 Other F-1 students may be eligible (in some cases) for an additional 17 months of Optional Practical Training work permission.

 Why L-1 Intracompany Transferees?

-The L-1 intracompany transferee visa category applies to foreign nationals who have been employed abroad in executive, managerial or specialized knowledge capacities for at least one year with a commonly-owned foreign company, and who are in the United States working for the same or a related U.S. employer.
+The L-1 intracompany transferee visa category applies to foreign nationals who have been employed abroad in executive, managerial, or specialized knowledge capacities for at least one year with a commonly-owned foreign company, and who are in the United States to continue providing services to the same or a related U.S. employer.

 L-1 executives or managers (L-1A) may remain in the United States for a maximum of seven years.
 Specialized knowledge (L-1B) employees may remain for a maximum of five years.